Applying for a FairPlay voucher

 There is a limit of 1 voucher per child per calendar year.

-Round 2 is now open for voucher applications.
+Round 2 is now closed for applications.

 13 May 2020—Vouchers expire and must have been presented to an activity provider